 The Superintendent is recommending the continued allocation of Class Size instructional units.
-The Class Size Reduction (CSR) categorical funding is \$33.1 million, an increase of \$0.35 million from fiscal year 2015-2016.
+The Class Size Reduction (CSR) categorical funding is \$34.6 million, an increase of \$0.55 million from fiscal year 2018-2019.
 School districts throughout the State of Florida were required to fully implement the constitutionally required class size reduction mandate in fiscal year 2010-2011.
-Full implementation to the class level for core courses requires additional instructional units.
-The initial instructional allocation of 263.00 units equates to approximately \$17.8 million in funding.
+The initial instructional allocation of 272.60 units equates to approximately \$19.4 million in funding.
 Additional units may be allocated to comply with class size requirements based on individual meetings with schools.